dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-subscribe-statefulset.md

 Unlike Deployments, where Pods are ephemeral, [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) allows deployment of stateful applications on Kubernetes by keeping a sticky identity for each Pod.

-See an example of a StatefulSet with Dapr:
+Below is an example of a StatefulSet with Dapr:
 ```yaml
 apiVersion: apps/v1
 kind: StatefulSet